-As a child, I romanticized about ancient Egypt, explored the legends of Atlantis, and studied Genesis 1-11 over and over.
+As a child, I romanticized about ancient Egypt, explored the legends of Atlantis, and poured over the Book of Genesis.
 I yearned to know what the world was like in times past.
 At the same time, I found myself swept away by the characters and world-building prowess of authors like J. K. Rowling.
 From the age of eight, I knew I wanted to write a giant book full of adventure and ancient mysteries.
 However, by seventeen, I noticed something missing from many of the beautiful stories I'd read---Christ.

 Over the past couple decades, Christian media has battled to re-establish itself after much of the Western World has turned away from Biblical foundations in favor of secular, evolutionary ones.
 When our peoples exchanged the Flood for billions of years, we also exchanged our trust in God's Scriptures for submission to whatever popular science seems to indicate this year or the next.
 This necessarily means that we have also exchanged the authority of God's Word in respect to ethics for the lawlessness that evolution implies.

 This may not seem so bad.
 If science always indicates truth, then what have we to fear by lifting science above God's Word?
 As a chemist and pharmacist, my father brought me up with critical attitude toward "studies."
 From what I've learned after listening to many of my father's critiques of modern drugs, science isn't always just science.
 Many times, "science" is really just marketing.
 Researchers may frame their studies or overlook troublesome sample groups in order that they may reach conclusions more pleasant to their ears.

 Studying origins is far more complex than studying chemical reactions, because we can't actually go back in time and observe anything.
 We can only observe how things work currently, and make educated guesses about the past.
 Our worldviews, whether Biblical or secular, will cause us to interpret data differently because our assumptions about the origin of space, time, and matter are different.